MatthewOwen0519/azure-network-protocols/README.md

   - Use Remote Desktop to connect to your Windows 10 VM
   - Within your Windows 10 VM, install Wireshark
     - [WireShark](https://www.wireshark.org/)
+  - Open WireShark and filter for ICMP traffic only
+  - From the Windows 10 VM, open command line or Powershell and attempt to ping a public website (www.google.com) and observe the traffic in Wireshark

 </p>
 <br />